-Specific faculty assignments should be made several weeks in advance of the National Camping School.
+Specific instructor assignments should be made several weeks in advance of this Local Council NCS Training.
 Do this at a preliminary planning meeting.
 Instructors should review the overall flow of the material and see how their sessions fit into the training.
 Planning and preparation should be done prior to arrival at the course although there should be some time to make final tweaks to presentations.